kloosterpm/bdsi.utwente.nl/_events/workshops/2022-02_data-science-week.md

 A 45 minute guided introduction to data wrangling in _R_, using the 'tidy' data principles.
 [Karel Kroeze](/team/#k-a-kroeze) will show how to prepare a 'raw' dataset for analysis, by cleaning, reshaping and mutating the data until it gives up all its secrets.

 This workshop is also open for those who do not want to participate in the Data Science Week.
-You can sign up for just the [Tidy Data Wrangling][ws-tdw] workshop [here][ws-tdw].
+You can find more information about the workshop [here][ws-tdw], or sign up directly [here][sign-up-tdw].

 ### Workshop Machine Learning